Saturday, September 7, 2024

 Do you know where the people in this video are today?

 Most of them...no.
 As you might have gathered from previous comments, I keep in contact with Ken.
 As for Jim, the other guy that was with us...I haven't a clue to where he is.
 Lost touch with him shortly after that summer.
 I did run into the guy with the "Popped Collar" and the French Girl shortly after that at EPCOT's employee cafeteria.
 We laughed about it.
 She went back to France shortly after that.
 He later asked me for a copy of the VHS that he could send her.
 I ran into him occasionally at Disney over the next few years, but eventually lost track of him.
 But thanks to the video going viral, he is now back in touch with me, and he is still in touch with the French Girl (who is still in Europe).
 They both apparently had many friends send them the link asking if it was them in the video.
+If you wants to know more about where these two are now, click here.
 After it went viral, a nephew of the Night Manager contacted me and said it was his Uncle.
 He played the video for the Uncle, who had no recollection of that night, but confirmed it was indeed him.
 He has since retired from 7-11.
 I also heard directly from the girl in the yellow top that dancing by the frozen foods.

 Ran into "Popped Collar" in Vegas - 2014